 As mentioned before, you can technically build your own shelter if you have the proper survival gear tools at hand.
 That being said, it’s always nice to get an upper hand on shelter, as it will also help you stay warm and dry in case of an emergency or survival situation.

 - Bivy sack

-7. Survival Gear Medicine & First Aid List
+7. Survival Gear List for Medicine & First Aid Supplies

-Prepper gear should also include at least basic first aid and medicine.
-Though the medicine you can stockpile will not be enough to fix every situation, having a basic first aid kit and some standard medicine will typically get you through a great deal of difficult situations.
+Prepper gear should also include at least basic first aid supplies and medicine.
+Though the medicine you can stockpile could never be enough to remedy each and every situation, having a basic first aid kit and some standard medicine will typically get you through a great deal of difficult situations.

 - Tylenol Cold & Flu